FAQs

 The most standard symbol on art products is a dead tree and a dead fish symbol.
 This symbol means the product is toxic to marine life with long-lasting effects.
 Our recommendation when cleaning your products is to put the washings into a sand bin rather than down the sink.

 We recommend taking a look at our safety data sheets for your chosen paint as these include safety precautions and any reactions which could happen.
-The datasheets can be found on our website, by clicking the product and then the downloads tab.

-We have a variety of brushes depending on the medium used and style of painting.
 Why not take a look at our handy guide on choosing the best paintbrush for your technique, click here.

 Drying oil is an oil that thickens or hardens on exposure to air.
 To explore our range of mediums, click here.